HappyPathway/morpheus-workspace/proposals/.github/status/001-status.md

 - ✅ Secrets Manager for credentials
 - ✅ Security groups with minimal access
 - ✅ TLS for all service communications
-- ✅ Instance metadata service v2
+- ✅ Instance Metadata Service v2
 - ✅ IAM roles with least privilege

 ## Monitoring & Logging